 The labour relations unit as reflected in the organizational structure has also been established so as to promote sound labour relations.
 All the disputes that were declared and concluded through the South African Local Government Bargaining Council (SALGBC) were in favor of the municipality.
-The case against the 79 personnel members that were dismissed had been solved in the High Court and the final payment to these employees will be done in July 2010.
-The unit has also developed a program to capacitate all staff members in the municipality around the collective agreements and policies.
+The case against the 79 personnel members that were dismissed had been solved in the High Court and the final payment to these employees was done in July 2010 and the matter is now at the Labour Court since the dismissed employees have appealed The unit has also developed a program to capacitate all staff members in the municipality around the collective agreements and policies.